-It is ironic that Newark should ignore the very river it was founded on, The Passaic River.
+It is ironic that Newark should ignore the very river it was founded on, the Passaic River.
 It was the pristine wooded river our city’s founding fathers first saw in 1666.
-It was our city’s artery to the sea and our industries’ source of income.
+It was our city’s artery to the sea and our industries’ source of wealth.
 It was the throbbing, flowing heart of our city.

 The river flows on.